 - Guidance on Face Coverings from the North Carolina Department of Health and Human Services

 - View the Town of Apex’s current State of Emergency declaration.

-- Parks amenities including restrooms, athletic fields and courts, picnic shelters, and dog parks reopened May 1st.
-All public greenways and trails remain open.
+- Parks amenities including restrooms, athletic fields and courts, picnic shelters, dog parks, playgrounds, skate park, public greenways and trails are open.

 |Utility Payments||(919) 362-8676||Pay online|

 |Property Tax Payments||Wake County payment sites and online options|

 |Victims Assistance||(919) 362-8661||n/a|

 How you Can Help